shihyuntang/mywebsite-hugo-/content/publication/201905_apj/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: tang et al. 2019.
+  caption: 'Image credit: Tang et al. 2019.
 3D spatial, PM, and RV plot for Coma Ber & Group-X.'
   focal_point: ""
   preview_only: false